-We’ve run a number of sessions over the years relating helping people to get a promotion at work.
+We’ve run a number of sessions over the years relating showing people how to get promoted at work.

-It can be daunting approaching your manager about a promotion.
+It can be daunting approaching your manager about it.

 To be successful, it requires a combination of good presentation skills and sharp interview skills.